Ready to become a Occupational Therapy Assistant?

 Personal attitude is very important in the delivery of health care.
 As such, OTA students’ awareness of their own behavioral strengths and weaknesses and how that affects their attitude is strongly emphasized from day one of the program.
 This is accomplished through self-assessment of behavior using a modified form of the Generic Abilities Assessment tool.

 Once accreditation of the program has been granted, its graduates will be eligible to take the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Note that a felony conviction may affect a graduate‘s ability to perform fieldwork, take the NBCOT certification examination, and attain state licensure.

 What will I do in this field?